CrewMates-Open-Source/EduHelp/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-## What it does ? :thinking:
+## What it does? :thinking:
-**EduHelp** simply mean to make it easier for you to *record any online session*, be it an online lecture, meetings, youtube tutorials, etc. But we are not simply making a web extension or desktop app that records your screen or gives you an audio file in the end.
+**EduHelp** simply means to make it easier for you to *record any online session*, be it an online lecture, meetings, youtube tutorials, etc. But we are not simply making a web extension or desktop app that records your screen or gives you an audio file in the end.
 We mean to *save the slide show* or screen presentation going on during those meets as well as the *text file of the entire conversation* that took place.
-This Project will not only help normal people but also *differently abled people* because the audio is converted to text and a file containing its summary is saved in .txt file as well as *braille scripted file*.The braille file can be given as an input to refreshable braille display (rbd) machines.
+This Project will not only help normal people but also *differently-abled people* because the audio is converted to text and a file containing its summary is saved in a .txt file as well as *braille scripted file*.
+The braille file can be given as an input to refreshable braille display (rbd) machines.
 The audio files can also be used by a blind person for taking note of what happened during class.
 The screenshots are stored in a .docx file and can be used by a deaf person for revisiting concepts they might miss during classes.
 <h2 align="center">AMAZING!!😮:star_struck:RIGHT?</h2>

 ## Demo